arcus/education_modules/git_history_of_project/git_history_of_project.md

 This module was based on examples from [Software Carpentry](https://software-carpentry.org)'s [lessons on using Git](https://swcarpentry.github.io/git-novice/).
 The story of Dracula and Wolfman's planned trip to Mars is borrowed from them, and more examples are available in the original lesson:

  - Lesson 5: [Exploring History](https://swcarpentry.github.io/git-novice/05-history/index.html)

-This module is also the fourth in a series of modules about Git.
-We suggest continuing with the next module in the series on [working with others in Git](link/goes/here).

 <div class = "options">
 If you have a repository with at least a few commits in it, such as the one created in the previous module in this series, you can use this module as a framework for exploring the history of that project.